Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 ## Project Summary

 - [Bird Friend](#) is a photo sharing web application.
-Users can create, search, and edit photo profiles for birds they've spotted, and comment or like photo profiles from other users.
+Users can create, edit and delete photo profiles for birds they've spotted, and comment or favourite photo profiles from other users.
 - All users, even those non-registered, can browse through uploaded photos of birds and read other people's comments to get a sense of the community.
 - After browsing, users who want to get more involved by commenting or uploading their own photos will receive prompts to register to gain this functionality.
 - This creates a deeper link between the user and the application, allowing the site developer to build a sense of community.